rbind/blog.jemu.name/content/posts/2020-06-04-some-light-web-scraping-of-the-new-atp-site/index.en.markdown

 There are two main "tricks" to successful web-scraping (in my admittedly limited experience):

-1. Get as close to the information you care about by using identifying CSS selectors.
+1. Get as close to the information you care about by using / identifying CSS selectors.
 2. Whittle down text content as needed by trying to not have regular expressions wear you down.

 For step 1, I like using [SelectorGadget], but you may be more comfortable using your favorite browser's developer tools, or looking at the site's HTML source, or being *really* good at guessing.
 For point 2, you'll probably want to spend some time on (and bookmark) [regexr] or [regex101], and maybe you'll like the {{< pkg "rematch2" >}} package.
 I haven't tried the latter yet, but I tend to think "I should look at that some time" every once in a while before I go back to my regular regexing.

 Then there's **step 0** of web scraping:
-**Don't be a dick to the site you're scraping**.
+**Don't be a jerk to the site you're scraping**.
-In this case I don't think there's too much of a chance of me hammering the site in question too much, as I learned I'm going to need a total of *9* pages.
+In this case I don't think there's too much of a chance of me hammering the site in question too much, as I learned I'm going to need a total of *10* pages.
 So… I don't think I could do too much damage even if tried.
-However, I will still use the {{< pkg "polite" >}} package because I wanted to try it out anyway, and from what I gather it's explicit purpose is to, well, be *polite* with your scraping.
+However, I will still use the {{< pkg "polite" >}} package because I wanted to try it out anyway, and from what I gather it's explicit purpose is to, well, be *polite* with your scraping while still being compatible with your standard {{< pkg "rvest" >}} workflow.

 Oh, and I totally forgot **step -1** of web scraping:
 Make sure you actually have permission.
 There's plenty of sites out there that don't allow third parties to scrape their content without expressed permission.
 Read the TOS if applicable, and make sure you're not playing the *"but it's a free website why am I not entitled to scraping all its content and use it for my own purposes"* card.
-In this particular case, I'm fairly certain that tabulating podcast episodes and shownote URLs is "safe".
+In this particular case, I'm fairly certain that tabulating podcast episodes and shownote URLs is "safe" [^sorrymarco].
 Things are different for popular scraping targets like [IMDb](https://www.imdb.com/conditions).

 > **Robots and Screen Scraping**: You may not use data mining, robots, screen scraping, or similar data gathering and extraction tools on this site, except with our express written consent as noted below.

-So, even if you were extra polite in your IMDb scraping, you're still being a dick by breaking their TOS, so you're going to have to get that data [through their official channel](https://developer.imdb.com/) for your projects.
+So, even if you were extra polite in your IMDb scraping, you're still being a jerk by breaking their TOS, so you're going to have to get that data [through their official channel](https://developer.imdb.com/) for your projects.

 [SelectorGadget]: https://selectorgadget.com/
 [regexr]: https://regexr.com/
 [regex101]: https://regex101.com/
+[^sorrymarco]: Please don't hate me Marco 🥺

+Anyway, let's get started with a basic scraping setup: I'm going to get the first page of [atp.fm](https://atp.fm) and collect all the links, separated into text and URL:

 ```r
 session <- bow("https://atp.fm/", force = TRUE)